 New metro signage

-A family of new signage tools is gradually being deployed across the Montréal métro network.
+Over the last few years, a family of new signage tools has been deployed in the métro network.
 Its purpose is to make it easier for customers to find their way around while using public transit.

 The new signage differs from the past one thanks to a modern, structured approach, with a design inspired by best practices worldwide.
 It considers the specific needs of different groups of customers and is adapted to the layout of each station.